nushell/nushell/crates/nu-plugin/README.md

     * https://github.com/nushell/nushell/pull/4920

 ## Benchmark
+Here is a simple benchmark for different protocol for encoding/decoding nushell table, with different rows and columns.
+You can simply run `cargo bench` to run benchmark.

+### If you want to gather and analysis benchmark data...
 1. It's recommended to use cargo-criterion to run benchmark for future analysing:
 ```
 cargo install cargo-criterion